bluet/obj-filter/README.md

 ~~~~

 ## Template Object
-According to the **Template Object structure**, `obj-filter` supports the following types of value with different behaviour to build the result object.
+According to the **Template Object structure**, `obj-filter` supports the following types of value with different behaviors to build the result object.

 ### undefined
 If the *value* of the key is `undefined`, the key will be **filtered** (skipped) and will not included in result object.